 The cached content can be updated when connectivity is available, for example at the end of a teacher’s commute back to a city or town, or by simply taking the device to an area where coverage exists for a few hours each week.

 The Kio Kit not only keeps 40 Kio tablets, a BRCK and BRCK +Pi safe, but also provides the charging capabilities for the whole solution.
 Importantly, it has a single on/off button, a single power supply and can run on batteries for eight hours at a time.

 The Kio tablets slide into custom engineered sleeves with built-in wireless charging hardware.
 To charge the devices, students simply stow them back in the kit.

 Another key issue the BRCK Education team solved with the Kio Kit is potential theft.
 While the flight case obviously locks shut, the tablets can also be configured to run a custom firmware version that will not function outside of the kit’s WiFi footprint.

 Content – the piece that’s been missing from most other solutions – has been solved by alliances with Pearson, eLimu, Know Zone, eKitabu and Eneza Education, ensuring the content teachers will use during lessons is engaging, exciting and combines learning with playing.

 What struck me about the entire kit was not the new technology (because, let’s not forget it’s not a technology problem we’re dealing with), but rather how the technology was used to solve the issues of content and ease of use.

 The content partnerships are there.
 But the ability for the kit to cache content for offline use means the technology can be used even when infrastructure is a challenge.

 Then there’s user experience.
-The single on/off button, single power source, battery power and wireless charging mean the teacher doesn’t need to know too much about the tech to use the kit.
+The single on/off button, single power source, battery power and wireless charging means the teacher doesn’t need to be well informed about the tech to use the kit.